Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The key to success is to focus our conscious mind on things we desire not things we fear. "
+> "To be happy we need something to solve.
+Happiness is therefore a form of action."
-> — **Brian Tracy**
+> — **Mark Manson**

 ---